 The Voiceless: Riptide has no dialogue in the film and Azazel has only a few words although it doesn't stop either from being Badass.

-Wall of Weapons / To the Pain (meta version): Young Erik Lensherr meets Dr Klaus Schmidt in his wood-paneled office filled with books and antiques, then a reverse shot reveals the opposite wall is made of glass, leading into a white-painted surgery lined with sinister instruments.
-Unfortunately Erik's powers aren't controlled enough to use these as actual weapons; they all get thrown harmlessly against the glass.
+Wall of Weapons\To the Pain (meta version): Young Erik Lehnsherr meets Dr. Klaus Schmidt in his wood-paneled office filled with books and antiques, then a reverse shot reveals the opposite wall is made of glass, leading into a white-painted surgery lined with sinister instruments.
+Unfortunately, Erik's powers aren't controlled enough to use these as actual weapons; they all get thrown harmlessly against the glass.

-Wide-Eyed Idealist: While Charles isn't exactly naive, his idealism is accentuated by the fact that everyone else seems to have a far more pessimistic approach to mutant/human relations.
-Though, it's suggested that this is at least partly because he hasn't faced persecution in the same way.
-It sets up a nice contrast with his portrayal in the previous films, where he's an idealist but a lot more cautious about it now that he's had personal experience.
+Wide-Eyed Idealist: While Charles isn't exactly naive, his idealism is accentuated by the fact that everyone else seems to have a far more pessimistic approach to mutant-human relations.
+It's suggested that this is at least partly because he hasn't faced persecution in the same way.
+It sets up a nice contrast with his portrayal in the previous films, where he remains idealistic, but is a lot more cautious about it now that he's had personal experience.

-Woman in White: January Jones as Emma Frost wears a variety of revealing white ensembles throughout the movie.
+Woman in White: Emma Frost wears a variety of revealing white ensembles throughout the movie.
 She looks good.